RiccardoBiondi/segmentation/docs/source/script.rst

 Labeling
 --------

 Once you have isolated the lung, you can run the actual segmentation.
-As for lung extraction, simply arrange all the results of the previous script into an input folder; as before creating an empty folder in which the resulting labels will be saved in '.nrrd' format.
-Simply run the bash script:
+In this case you have to create an other empty folder, wich will contains all the results.
+As input the script requires the results of the lung extraction(in this case stored in LUNG folder).

+Run from bash:

 .. code-block:: bash

+  mkdir ./Examples/OUTPUT
-  labeling.sh /path/to/input/folder/ /path/to/output/folder/
+  labeling.sh ./Examples/LUNG ./Examples/OUTPUT

 or its equivalent for powershell

   .. code-block:: powershell

-    labeling.ps1 /path/to/input/folder/ /path/to/output/folder/
+    New-Item -Path "Examples" -Name "OUTPUT" -ItemType "directory" labeling.ps1 .\Examples\LUNG .\Examples\OUTPUT

 This will run the segmentation by using the already estimated centroids.
 If you want to use another set of centroids, simply provide as third arguments the path